 There are no regulations in Albanian Army Forces limiting the deployment of women.
 Deployment is tasked through the chain of command to subordinate organization.
 For additional positions, or capabilities not provided by an already- formed unit, personnel are selected for deployment positions based on their rank, occupation, and any required special skills sets, with no consideration being a man or a woman.
-During 2014, Albania Armed Forces do not have any participation of military females in the mission of peacekeeping troops.
+During 2015, Albania Armed Forces had one military female as part of Resolute Support Mission in Afghanistan who was in charge for training afghan military females.